pac-cee/uber-fares-dataset-analysis-project/documentation/TABLEAU_SUBMISSION_CHECKLIST.md

 - [ ] All visualizations are clear and professional
 - [ ] Interactive features work properly
 - [ ] GitHub repository is public
+- [ ] GitHub Pages is enabled and dashboard is live at: https://pac-cee.github.io/uber-fares-dataset-analysis-project/
 - [ ] All required files are included
 - [ ] Screenshots are high-quality and informative
 - [ ] Documentation is comprehensive